standardgalactic/zet/_papers/SBAC_PAD_07.md

     updates for the highest priority thread but fractional updates for the background thread in order to achieve relatively higher prediction accuracy in the highest priority thread.
-The low cost nature of these two schemes, particularly in the second scheme, makes them attractive with moderate improvement in the performance of the highest priority thread.}
+The low cost nature of these two schemes, particularly in the second scheme, makes them attractive with moderate improvement in the performance of the highest priority thread.
+    }
         , affiliation = {ARM Ltd}
         , ar_file = {SBAC_PAD_07}
         , ar_shortname = {SBAC-PAD 07}